 Oliver started his career as an editor in Germany; he later spent three years working in Sweden.
 He was CEO of the educational publisher Nelson Thornes, and went on to be Director of Strategy and Acquisitions for Informa plc, the parent group of Taylor & Francis.
 Oliver was CEO of Continuum from 2007, leading it to become IPG Independent Publisher of the Year in 2011.
 He is now enjoying building a new business: establishing a top-class team, and finding the right ways of harnessing technology for the dissemination of original research.
 Oliver is a former Chair of the Independent Publishers’ Guild, and sits on the board of the Academic and Professional Division of the Publishers’ Association.

 Linda’s publishing history includes sales and editorial work at Pearson, McGraw-Hill and, most recently, Cengage, where she worked as Editor-in-Chief of the Behavioral Sciences division.
 Linda has extensive experience developing and promoting market-leading texts in a wide variety of academic disciplines.
 In this critical time in the evolution of higher education, Linda is thrilled to be a part of the RLI team.

 Sarah was a co-founder of Rowman & Littlefield International, and shaped its early editorial development.
-She has now turned her focus back to publishing in Philosophy, in which she has over a decade of experience: she was previously a Publisher at Bloomsbury and, before that, Continuum, where she developed a market-leading Philosophy list and ran a team of editors working across the Humanities and Social Sciences.
+She has now turned her focus back to publishing in Philosophy, in which she has over a decade of experience: she was previously a Publisher at Bloomsbury and, before that, Continuum.
 She is experienced in working with authors across the academic spectrum and in developing projects that represent the cutting edge of modern scholarship.
 She passionately believes in a collaborative, creative relationship between publisher, author and academic community.

 Holly joined RLI from Palgrave Macmillan where she had been for six years, most recently as Senior Editor for Human Geography, Health and Science and Technology Studies.
 Holly is passionate about interdisciplinary research, and welcomes proposals on a range of themes that intersect anthropology and geography, including social and cultural studies and policy; gender, race and identity; urbanism; migration; and globalization.
 She studied history at Queen Mary, University of London, and is currently engaged in reviving her Spanish language skills.